galica9999/aws-cloud-formation-tiered-network-config/README.md

 - **DBInstanceIdentifier** - This field is the name of the DB as it will show up in RDS.

-* **DBName** - This is to name the intial database to be created when the database starts.
+* **DBName** - This is to name the initial database to be created when the database starts.
 * **DBInstanceClass** - This tells cloud formation what vm type to use for the DB. t2.micro, m2.medium, etc...
 * **DBSubnetGroupName** - This fields tell the DB which subnet group it will use.
 * **VPCSecurityGroups** - The db needs a security group to allow us access to it.
-So we specify which security it will use.
+So, we specify which security it will use.
 * **Engine** - This determines the type of database it will create.
 In our case we are MySQL.
 * **EngineVersion** - This is the version of MySQL.
 More info can be found in the RDS documentation on what is supported.
 * **MasterUname** - this is the administrator username for the database.